Creative DIY Children’s Dress-Up Wardrobe: Trash To Treasure

 Create a white flat surface on top of the old backing.

-Simply glue the white tagboard with my favorite regular glue and then when back with a glue gun to make the surface as flat as it possibly could become.
+Simply glue the white tagboard with my favorite regular glue, then go back with a glue gun to make the surface as flat as possible.

 The seams from the tagboard didn’t bother me.
 The tissue paper helped hide the seams when the collage was all done.